8xFF/atm0s-media-server/docs/user-guide/configuration.md

   -V, --version                    Print version
 ```

-Currently we only support NATS message queue, but we can easily support other message queue like RabbitMQ, Kafka, ... by implement some interface.
-For persistent data, we use local file for storing data, it can be config by backup-path.
+Currently, we only support NATS as the message queue.
+However, we have designed the system to easily support other message queues such as RabbitMQ or Kafka by implementing the necessary interfaces.

+For persistent data storage, we use local files.
+You can configure the backup path for storing the data by setting the `backup-path` option.